fredbi/go-cli/README.md

 A few utilities to build CLI and load config files on top of cobra and viper.

 This is based on the seminal work from @casualjim.
-I am grateful for his inspiring code.
+I am grateful to him for his much inspiring code.

 ## CLI